-2010

-2009

-2008

-0 5 10 15 20

-Source: 2017 Town of Sullivan’s Island

-DESIGN REVIEW BOARD
+Design Review Board

 Convened for the first time in 2004, the Sullivan’s Island Design Review Board (DRB) was created with the intent to “enhance the Island’s character, preserve property values and protect the unique identity of Sullivan’s Island” (Town Ordinance Section 21-106).
-Board members are appointed by Town Council and chosen from those in the community who exhibit knowledge and interest in a variety of fields related to architecture and design as spelled out in the ordinance section cited above.
-To achieve this goal, the DRB maintains jurisdiction with respect to 1) certain new construction and alteration to existing structures, 2) design appeals, 3) implementation of the historic overlay district, and 4) enforcement of design regulations.
+Board members are appointed by Town Council and chosen from those in the community who exhibit knowledge and interest in a variety of fields related to architecture and design as spelled out in the ordinance.
+To achieve this goal, the DRB maintains jurisdiction with respect to 1) certain new construction and alteration to existing structures, 2) design appeals, 3) implementation of the historic overlay district, 4) enforcement of design regulations, and 5) certifying the appropriateness of historic renovations and additions within the historic districts.

 In these areas, the DRB is charged with more specific objectives.
-Among these responsibilities, the Board considers “neighborhood compatibility” (Sec.
-21-111) in regard to allowing elements inconsistent with zoning and design standards outlined in Sec.
-21-111 of the Town’s Zoning Ordinance; maintains updated historic overlay districts on the Official Zoning Map, and initiates all applications to nominate town structures for consideration on the National Register of Historic Places.
+Among these responsibilities, the Board considers “neighborhood compatibility” regarding elements’ consistency with zoning and design standards ; maintains updated historic overlay districts on the Official Zoning Map, and initiates all applications to nominate town structures for consideration on the National Register of Historic Places.
 The DRB may submit their comments to the State Historic Preservation Office for consideration by the State Board of Review.

 Maintaining a well-trained and vibrant local historic preservation board is also a requirement of the Town’s membership in the Certified Local Government (CLG) Program, overseen by the SC State Historic Preservation Office.

-FUTURE HOUSING NEEDS AND OPPORTUNITIES
+Future Housing Needs and Opportunities

-Chapter 2 (Population) delineates a slow, but steady population growth in 2030 (1,811) and 2040 (1,843).
-Given the rate of growth, as well as the small-town character of the Island, accommodating for future housing needs will not be needed in a large-scale, coordinated effort.
-An incremental approach will be sufficient for future growth

-patterns on the Island.
-With the data given being projections, population growth in conjunction with housing stock capacity will need to be closely monitored and is brought to task in the Goals and Objections section for Chapter

-2. One area of concern for the Town is the increased costs of rents for housing on the Island.
-Workforce housing is affordable housing for those who work on the Island.
+Chapter 2 (Population) delineates a stable population is predicted for the Island over the coming decades with a slow, but steady population decline, in 2025 (2,186), 2035 (2,169) and 2045 (2,152).
+Given the rate of change, as well as the small-town character of the Island, accommodating future housing needs will not be needed as a large-scale, coordinated effort.
+An incremental approach will be sufficient for future demands on the Island.
+Based on these projections, the Goals and Objectives section for Chapter 2, Population, provides guidance to help identify and monitor population growth in conjunction with housing stock capacity.
+One area of concern for the Town however is the increased cost of rental housing on the Island.
+“Workforce housing” is affordable housing for those who work on the Island.
 Demonstrable benefits of workforce housing would include lower traffic congestion, lower parking congestion, better quality of life, diversity among residents, and the ability to get exercise by either walking or biking to work.

-WORKFORCE HOUSING
+Workforce Housing

-Workforce housing may be achieved through a number of differing policy recommendations.
-The basic concept from a market perspective is to increase the supply of housing units in an effort to lower the costs of housing.
-This is a very arduous task in a coastal town that has a very limited supply of land to offer.
-However, residential densities may be increased by allowing more Accessory Dwelling Units (ADUs) or mixed-use businesses (ground floor retail with residential units built on top).
-Either scenario may work to help with workforce housing, but it should be noted that most of the communication received from public input for this plan seems to be geared towards keeping the business district the same, as well as limiting the number of ADUs island-wide.
-The existing character and fabric of the Island is therefore valued more importantly than an egalitarian ideal for workforce housing.
+Changes to policy recommendations may provide avenues to achieve workforce housing options on the Island..
+From a market perspective the premise is simple; increase the supply of housing units in an effort to lower the costs of housing; however, this is an arduous task in a coastal town with a limited supply of land to offer.
+Avenues to increase residential densities include allowing more Accessory Dwelling Units (ADUs) or mixed-use structures (ground floor retail with residential units built on top).
+These scenarios help increase workforce housing opportunities, but public input for this plan values maintaining the business district and limiting the number of ADUs island-wide.
+The high value placed on the existing character and fabric of the Island must be honored and deeper conversations need to be curated by the Town if it wishes to further explore the egalitarian ideal for workforce housing.